fardowsa1234/fardowsa1234/README.md

 ## 🌟 Here are some ideas to get you started:

 - 🔭 I’m currently working on enhancing my skills in full-stack development, focusing on React and Flask.
-- 🌱 I’m currently learning Python Flask, SQL, and improving my expertise in front-end development with JavaScript, React, HTML, and CSS.
+- 🌱 I’m currently learning Python Flask, SQLite, and improving my expertise in front-end development with JavaScript, React, HTML, and CSS.
 - 👯 I’m looking to collaborate on exciting web development projects that push the boundaries of user experience and performance.
 - 🤔 I’m looking for help with expanding my knowledge in cloud computing and scalable system architecture.
 - 💬 Ask me about anything related to front-end development, React